utsho07/Steganography_for_ctf/README.md

 # Staganography

-Steganography is process that is use for hiding information inside of image,video or any other digital object..
+Steganography is a process that is use for hiding information inside of image,video or any other digital object..

 **Tools:**